19 / 3 / 2015 Midnight

 - a minimum of two years NHS service with one or more NHS employer (See Annex A, NHS terms and conditions of service handbook) with a break of no more than one statutory week

-- where an employee has had a break in NHS service of more than one statutory week, the prior service is not counted for the purposes of accruing the necessary minimum period of 2 years continuous service.
+- where an employee has had a break in NHS service of more than one statutory week, the prior service is not counted for the purposes of accruing the necessary minimum period of two years continuous service.

 Once an entitlement to redundancy has been determined, NHS reckonable service will then be used as the basis for determining the eligible service to be used in calculating the amount of the contractual redundancy payment.